angelvillar96/super-resolution-noisy-images/README.md

 ```
 Now, we give a short overview of the different directories:

-- **eval_results/**: This directory contains the final evaluation results, comparing the performance of different methods, noise schemes and hyper-parameters.

-  - **eval_checkpoint_dicts/**: *JSON* files containing the comprehensive evaluations for different experiments.

-  - **eval_image_comparison/**: images comparing reconstruction quality of a degraded image using different methods.

-  - **eval_metric_plots/**: plots displaying the evaluation metrics (MSE, MAE and PSNR) as a function of the power of the noise.

 - **experiments/**: Directory containing the experiment folders.
 New experiments created are placed automatically under this directory.
 We provide pre-trained models for *pre-network* and *in-network* architectures using no denoiser, median filters, wiener filters and denoising autoencoders respectively.

+- **datasets/**: This directory contains the dataset used for denoising and super-resolution.
+The codebase supports the following
+datasets: MNIST, SVHN and DIV2K (bicubic downsampling x2).
+MNIST and SVHN are automatically fetched.
+The images from the DIV2K dataset can be downloaded from the [official website](https://data.vision.ee.ethz.ch/cvl/DIV2K/)

 - **src/**: Code for the experiments.
-For a more detailed description of the code structure,  click [here](https://github.com/angelvillar96/denoising_in_superresolution/blob/denoising/src/README.md)
+For a more detailed description of the code structure,  click [here](https://github.com/angelvillar96/super-resolution-noisy-images/blob/master/src/README.md)

   - **data/**: Methods for data loading and preprocessing.